devchallenges-io/curriculum/2-responsive-web/1-html-css/9-css-advanced-selectors.md

 ---
 seo:
-  title: "Mastering Advanced CSS Selectors: A Comprehensive Guide"
+  title: "Advanced CSS Selectors: A Comprehensive Guide"
   description: "Master advanced CSS selectors to enhance your web styling.
 Learn techniques, specificity, and frameworks for professional web development."
 faqs:
   - What are the basic CSS selectors?